modular/modular/KGEN/docs/MojoNotes.md

 to understand this the first time you define the wrappers.

-One final topic that we glossed over is that MLIR needs to know the result types for an operation when you create it, and Lightning similarly needs to know the type of an expression.
-Lightning handles this by using the `InferTypeOpInterface` to figure out the result type whenever possible, which handles many common cases very nicely.
+One final topic that we glossed over is that MLIR needs to know the result types for an operation when you create it, and Mojo similarly needs to know the type of an expression.
+Mojo handles this by using the `InferTypeOpInterface` to figure out the result type whenever possible, which handles many common cases very nicely.
 However, some operations don't have an implementation of this interface because they can return multiple types.

-To support this, Lightning allows you to define a `_type` attribute with the result type to use, e.g. to cast an index value to `i1` you can use:
+To support this, Mojo allows you to define a `_type` attribute with the result type to use, e.g. to cast an index value to `i1` you can use:

 ```